-$FE{orig}$ : the original fuel economy for the vehicle,

-$FC{0,1,\dots n}$ : the fuel consumption improvement factors attributed to the 0-th to n-th technologies, any of the 0-th to n-th technologies,

-$S{oirg}$ : the synergy factor associated with the technology state before application of
+FE{orig} : the original fuel economy for the vehicle, $FC{0,1,n}$: the fuel consumption improvement factors attributed to the 0-th to n-th technologies, Soirg : the synergy factor associated with the technology state before application of

-$S{new}$ : the synergy factor associated with the technology state after application of the

-0-th to n-th technologies, and

-$FE{new}$ : the resulting fuel economy for the same vehicle.
+- any of the 0-th to n-th technologies, S{new} : the synergy factor associated with the technology state after application of the 0-th to n-th technologies, and - FE{new} : the resulting fuel economy for the same vehicle.

-&lt;sup>6 Since none of the technologies within the Dynamic Load Reduction path were simulated by Argonne, this pathway is not represented by the technology group combination.
+6 Since none of the technologies within the Dynamic Load Reduction path were simulated by Argonne, this pathway is not represented by the technology group combination.